neefrehman/lzy/README.md

 # lzy.js - The littlest lazy loader
 A teeny lazy loader to make your site more performant, by only loading images as they get near the viewport.
-33 lines of code, vanilla JavaScript only, 863 bytes of data (310 when minified & gzipped).
+33 lines of code, vanilla JavaScript, 863 bytes of data (310 when minified & gzipped).

 Written by [Adam](https://github.com/adamduncan) and [Neef](https://github.com/neefrehman)

 ## Features
+* Very very small!
+863 bytes of data (310 when minified & gzipped)
 * Written in Vanilla JS, no other dependencies
 * Will take `data-src` attribute and load in an `src` for images
 * If not on an `img`, lzy.js will fallback to applying `background-image` to the element's style